-If the parties have resolved all issues raised up to that point, or agree to the point that a hearing is not required to resolve outstanding issues, a this will be reflected in the Termination Worksheet will be completed..
-This document sets out the parties' agreements and confirms that the signatoriesparties have waived their right to a hearing subject to their right to file representations relating to any new matter in the five (5) days following the vote or to respond to representations filed by any other party.
+If the parties have resolved all issues raised up to that point, or agree to the point that a hearing is not required to resolve outstanding issues, this will be reflected in the Termination Worksheet.
+This document sets out the parties' agreements and confirms that the parties have waived their right to a hearing subject to their right to file representations relating to any new matter in the five days following the vote or to respond to representations filed by any other party.